ccarabine/junior-dev-talent/readme/docs/user_story_testing.md

 1. Navigate to forum ( not logged in user) </br>
 1.1 Log in as a normal user </br>
 2. Log in as superuser, navigate to the forum</br>
-2.1 Click on Create Topic</br>
+2.1 Click on Add Topic</br>
 2.1.1 Click on back</br>
 2.1.2 Click submit</br>
 2.1.3 Enter name and click submit</br>
 2.1.4 Select image and click submit</br>
 3. Log in as superuser, navigate to the forum</br>
-3.1 Click on update Topic</br>
+3.1 Click on "Edit" Topic</br>
 3.1.1 Click on back</br>
-3.1.2 Click submit</br>
+3.1.2 Click on "Edit" Topic, Click submit</br>
-3.1.3 Click on update , change name to Coding challenges, select image and change, click submit </br>
+3.1.3 Click on "Edit" , change name to Coding challenges, select image and change, click submit </br>
-3.1.4 Click on update , select remove,click submit </br>
-3.1.5 Click on update , select image, and change to a word document,click submit </br>
 4. Log in as superuser, navigate to the forum</br>
 4.1 Click on delete</br>
 4.1.1 Click on back</br>